frankcsquared/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis
 Twitter Sentiment Analysis Classifier Using LSTM

-Completed as part of a Physics 3G03.
+Completed as part of Physics 3G03.